 In Roanoke, you can contact the police department or call Animal Control Service?s non-emergency number at (540) 562-3265.
 Animal Wardens will investigate the accident to determine if the animal needs to be caught and tested, if a dog needs to be quarantined for signs of rabies, or, to determine if charges need to be filed against the owner.

-If you are unsure of the steps to take, do not hesitate to call Attorney Cerid Lugar at Lugar Law PC.
+If you are unsure of the steps to take, do not hesitate to call Attorney Cerid Lugar at Lugar Injury Law.

 Dog Bite Symptoms and Injuries

 When you sustain a dog bite wound, you may feel a sharp or dull pain.
 You may describe it more as discomfort than acute pain, but that does not mean the injury is not serious.